Wondering how to start a podcast on YouTube? Looking for advice on whether you should upload a podcast to YouTube as well?

 If you want a big audience, your podcast needs to be accessible.
-This is why it’s best practice to upload your podcast to directories like Spotify, iTunes, and SoundCloud.
+This is why it’s best practice to upload your show to as many podcast listening apps as possible like Spotify and iTunes.
 You can grow exponentially by leveraging multiple platforms.

 Similarly, you should also publish your podcast to one of the biggest content repositories on the web: YouTube.

 The point here is that people don’t mind staring at an unchanging slide while they listen to something they enjoy.
-You don’t need video on YouTube to be successful.
+You don’t need videos on YouTube to be successful.
 People are content to sit back and listen, or do other things, like take a walk, exercise, or surf on another browser tab.

 If you upload a podcast to YouTube, you can more than double the size of your show’s digital footprint.
 It will give you exposure on a platform that billions of people browse every day.
 It’s a key way to let your audience consume your content wherever they are.